RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

   caption="Available Bluetooth Devices in the Nordic App" />

 3. Press the reset button on the RAK4600 Evaluation Board and wait for a couple of seconds.
-Look for a BLE Device named "RUI-..." in the scan list of the app.
-Connect to this device and click "**Nordic UART Service**"
+Look for a BLE Device named "**RUI-...**" in the scan list of the app.
+Connect to this device and click "**Nordic UART Service**".

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/5.configuring-rak4600/mg6xtfoepu06s33iedyu.jpg"